wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 -----BEGIN OPENSSH PRIVATE KEY-----
 ```

-{% include note.html content="Your private key is encrypted before it reached Github and
+{% include note.html content="Your private key is encrypted before it reaches Github and
 not decrypted until it is used in a workflow <a
 href='https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets'>according
 to Github</a>.
 Still, understand the security implications of sharing your private key